Germany begins new parliamentary era | DW | 26.10.2021

 "If we want to strengthen the principle of representation," he told the delegates, "then we must continually work toward the big, controversial debates.
 The parliament is always also a political stage, and not just a formal event to work through coalition contracts.
 The parliament is the space where the diversity of opinions can openly be aired."

-"This is all the more important since it seems in our society, the readiness to tolerate opposing opinions, to allow contradictions, is declining," he added.
+"This is all the more important since it seems in our society that the readiness to tolerate opposing opinions, to allow contradictions, is declining," he added.

 Schäuble, by far the longest serving member with almost half a century of Bundestag experience, also had a few words for the 279 new faces in the chamber.
 "Extraordinarily fulfilling work is waiting for you, and at the same time a strenuous and all-consuming time, for all the political elan," he said.
 "This requires work on a public stage."